Muterra/doc-golix/readme.md

 **Warning:** this repo is considered public pre-release information and is in varying levels of completeness.
 If you have questions or comments, please [contact us](mailto:badg@muterra.io).

+# Keep it simple, stupid

+Muse is a decentralized encrypted social media protocol.

+It is currently under development by [Muterra, Inc](https://www.muterra.io), co-evolving with the [Ethyr](https://www.ethyr.net) social network.
+More information about both the protocol and the project can be found at our [blog](https://www.ehtyr.net/blog).

+## Okay, too simple

+Muse is an open, encrypted, and decentralized protocol for anything social.
+The goal is to consolidate and standardize all of the shared infrastrucuture that any new scoial application requires (content management, sharing management, and identity management).
+By doing that, we can minimize the barriers to creating new applications, while maximizing personal agency and privacy.

+## How does Muse change things?

+In short, Muse is an overlay network that encrypts everything *not just from device to device*, but from entity to entity.
+It readdresses communications directly between the participants' digital identities (essentially their public keys), instead of (for example) the IP addresses of their devices.
+The protocol implementation abstracts away data transport, so physical addresses are transparent to applications, making them free to focus on high-level concepts like "Paypal, tell Alice her account balance".

 We use the internet like this:

     1. Bob sends Alice a message that they're out of toilet paper